 - Safeguarding is still very important even in a sudden emergency.
 If there is a fire, the chances are that the children will be outside the buildings for some time and the school may need to close.
 Extra measures will be needed to safeguard any group of children who are outside the normal day to day school regime.

-- It goes without saying that you need to make sure all your class is present at the assembly point but the emergency services will also want to know that all the adults have left.
+- It goes without saying that you need to make sure all those currently in your class are present at the assembly point, but the emergency services will also want to know that all the adults have left.
 In the activity that surrounds an evacuation, it is very easy to concentrate so much on the children, that you forget the staff.
 Once the learners are safe and accounted for, why not take a quick look around to see if anyone is missing.
 Don’t be afraid to ask if you are not sure.
 Remember to check for the support team, such as janitorial staff and caterers, as well.
 Don’t assume because you can’t see someone, that they are off for the day.
 What if you are the only person who notices that they are missing and you don’t mention it?

 - Be fire aware – because prevention is the best way to fight a fire.
 Watch for the common causes of fire and do something about them.
 You will certainly have covered the common causes of fires in your training, so it is up to you to react and clear the problem if you see one.
 Our trainers often see problems like blocked fire doors, heaters near furniture and piles of cardboard when they visit to do training.
 They are not surprised they see them because these things easily happen in a busy environment, but they are amazed that nobody has done anything about it.